-<1 year: 5-10 mL/kg of a 10% solution
+<50 kg administer 5 mL/kg of 10% solution (maximum of 250 mL)

 - Hypoglycemia

 - Universal Altered Mental Status

 - Seizures

 - Poisoning/Overdose

-- Psych/Behavioral
+- Psvch/Behavioral

 - The risk to the patient with ongoing hypoglycemia is enormous.
 With profound hypoglycemia and no IV access consider IO insertion. - Draw blood sample before administration, if possible. - Use glucometer before administration, if possible. - Extravasation may cause tissue necrosis; use a large vein and aspirate occasionally to ensure route patency. - Dextrose can be irritable to the vein and the vein should be flushed after administration. - Dextrose should be diluted 1:1 with normal saline (to create D25W) for patient 1-8 years old.